-Local Authority (LA) governors are appointed by the LA which maintains the school.
+Local authority governors are appointed by the LA which maintains the school.
 LA governors may present the LAs views but they are not delegates of the LA and they cannot be mandated by the LA to take a particular view.

 Skills and Experience

-Governing Bodies and the LA should aim to appoint governors with specific knowledge, experience and skills to ensure that the GB has access to a broad skillset overall.
-Some of the key areas a GB may be interested in are:
+governing bodies and the LA should aim to appoint governors with specific knowledge, experience and skills to ensure that the governing body has access to a broad skillset overall.
+Some of the key areas a governing body may be interested in are: